 This section gives information about antidepressants.
-Antidepressants can help with different mental health problems, including low mood, depression, and anxiety.
+They can help with different mental health problems, including low mood, depression, and anxiety.
 This information is for adults affected by mental illness in England.
 It’s also for their loved ones and carers and anyone interested in this subject.

-- Antidepressant medications are used to treat depression and other mood disorders.
+- Antidepressant medications are used to treat depression, anxiety and other mood disorders.

 - There are different types of antidepressants.
-You may need to try different ones before finding one that works for you.
+Your doctor will work with you to find the one that works for you.

 - You may get side effects from antidepressants.
-Talk to your doctor if you get side effects that cause you problems.
+Talk to your doctor if you get any that cause you problems.

 - You may get withdrawal symptoms when you stop taking antidepressant medication.
-Talk to your doctor before you stop taking them.
-Your doctor may take you off your medication slowly if you have been taking them for a long time.
+Talk to your doctor before you stop taking them, even if you feel better.
+They’ll advise you of the best way to stop the medication.

 What are antidepressants?